redruin1/factorio-draftsman/docs/source/quickstart.rst

 which works with every Container (even modded ones!):

 .. image:: ../img/quickstart/all_default_container_inventories.png
+    :alt: A side-by-side of all 3 default chests with their inventories half restricted.
+    :align: center

 Being *"Factorio-safe"* also applies to entities.
 If we were to set the bar to be anything other than an unsigned short, Factorio would throw a fit.